-Students parking on the campus must purchase and properly display a DCCD parking permit.
+Students parking on the campus must purchase and properly display a College of the Desert parking permit.
 Citations are issued by College Security.
 Motorcycles and motorbikes are to park in areas reserved for them.

 Conveniently located parking lots provide parking for students' and visitors' vehicles.
 Red, Yellow, Blue and Black curb markings, all No-Parking signs, and Emergency Parking zones are to be observed at all times, day and night.
 Parking on or in front of ramps is forbidden day and night.
 Restricted parking is in effect from 7:30 a.m. to 10:30 p.m.
 Monday through Friday of each school week.
-Parking regulations may be found in the class schedule or obtained from the Parking Office, located in Building C.
+Parking regulations may be found on the College website, or obtained from the Parking Office, located in Building C.

 Parking for individuals with disabilities (blue curb marking) must be observed both day and evening.
-Permits are obtained from the Department of Motor Vehicles and must be displayed along with a valid DCCD parking permit when parking in any designated blue zone.
+Permits are obtained from the Department of Motor Vehicles and must be displayed along with a valid COD parking permit when parking in any designated blue zone.